viam-modules/viam-camera-realsense/README.md

 You can also look at the official RealSense troubleshooting guide [here](https://github.com/IntelRealSense/librealsense/wiki/Troubleshooting-Q%26A#q-i-ran-the-udev-rules-script-but-linux-still-get-permission-denied).

-The intelrealgrpcserver takes advantage of faster USB ports.
+The module takes advantage of faster USB ports.
 Use the (blue) USB 3.0 port on the Raspberry Pi for faster streaming and access to more resolution options.

 ## Attributes and Sample Config